 Improve Skin Regeneration; Stimulates Collagen

 Aloe vera is rich in vitamins and minerals, with antioxidants benefits!
 Vitamins A, C and E protect skin against damaging free radicals.
 Its B12 vitamin maintains blood and nerve cells.
 Its enzyme, Bradykinase, reduces skin inflammation.

-The percentage of aloe in homemade skin care or commercial products varies greatly.
+The percentage of Aloe vera in homemade skin care or commercial products varies greatly.
 Some creams or lotions may have approximately 0.5% while others may contain 70%.

-When making homemade soap bars, replace some water with gel or juice.
+When making homemade soap bars, replace some water with Aloe vera gel or juice.
 Add your favorite fragrance or leave your soap unscented.
-It's up to you!
-To make aloe vera homemade liquid soaps add aloe gel or oil to liquid castile soap.
+To make Aloe vera homemade liquid soaps add Aloe gel or oil to liquid castile soap.
 Check your homemade soap recipes.
-Aloe vera in homemade lotion soothes dry, chapped, or flaky skin.
-It's excellent for eczema or psoriasis sufferers.
-The aloe vera juice benefits are numerous!
+Also, use Aloe vera in homemade lotion to soothe dry, chapped, or flaky skin.
+It's excellent for eczema or psoriasis sufferers!

 CAUTION!
 Aloe vera gel and juice are highly perishable.
 They should only be used in cosmetics that are quickly, used.
 Use in cosmetic or skin care products with a high percentage of soap, glycerin, alcohol or other preservative.